lliendo/Radar/docs/installation.rst

     installed on your system.
 If you see these versions then you got both client and server successfully installed, otherwise something went wrong.

     By default Radar expects to find configuration files in well-defined places.
-These directories are platform dependant so you may want to take a look at the default places where those files should be found depending on the platform where Radar is running :

-        * GNU/Linux :

-        * FreeBSD :

-        * NetBSD :

-        * OpenBSD :

-        * Darwin / Mac OS X :

-        * Microsoft Windows :
+    These directories are platform dependant (you can check these defaults from the platform defaults section of this document).

     It is a good practice to use these default directories.
 Of course if don't want to use those locations you can change them from the main configuration file.

     Radar only takes its main configuration file to be able to run.
     If you want to override the default main configuration file path you can invoke Radar this way :

     .. code-block:: bash

-        radar-client -c ALTERNATE_PATH_TO_MAIN_CONFIGURATION_FILE
+        radar-client -c PATH_TO_MAIN_CONFIGURATION_FILE
-        radar-server -c ALTERNATE_PATH_TO_MAIN_CONFIGURATION_FILE
+        radar-server -c PATH_TO_MAIN_CONFIGURATION_FILE

     The -c option specifies an alternate main configuration file.